-- 5.6.1 An invigilator who suspects that assessment offence has been committed by a student during an examination, shall draw a line across the cover of the answer book, and on this line state the time at which the suspected assessment offence was discovered, and sign his/her/their name at this point, and remove the answer book(s) from the student's desk.
-The student shall then be given a fresh answer book by the invigilator, and permitted to continue the examination, concluding at the normal time. - 5.6.2 The Senior Invigilator will inform the University Contact of the suspected assessment offence following the examination.
+- 6.6.1 An invigilator who suspects that assessment offence has been committed by a student during an examination, shall draw a line across the cover of the answer book, and on this line state the time at which the suspected assessment offence was discovered, and sign his/her/their name at this point, and remove the answer book(s) from the student's desk.
+The student shall then be given a fresh answer book by the invigilator, and permitted to continue the examination, concluding at the normal time. - 6.6.2 The Senior Invigilator will inform the College Examination Office of the suspected assessment offence following the examination.

-5.7 ILLNESS
+6.7 ILLNESS

-- 5.7.1 In the case of illness, students are required to notify the invigilator - 5.7.2 A student may temporarily leave the examination room for illness or other reason acceptable to the invigilator.
-During such absence, a member of the University staff will accompany the student.
-If the student returns to complete the examination, they will not be able to submit a claim for extenuating circumstances. - 5.7.3 If the student cannot continue, or feels that their examination has been affected, they should leave the examination.
+- 6.7.1 In the case of illness, Students are required to notify the invigilator. - 6.7.2 A student may temporarily leave the examination room for illness or other reason acceptable to the invigilator.
+During such absence, a member of the College staff will accompany the student.
+If the student returns to complete the examination, they will not be able to submit a claim for extenuating circumstances. - 6.7.3 If the student cannot continue, or feels that their examination has been affected, they should leave the examination.
 Where this occurs, the invigilator will sign the answer book or record of assessment stating the time at which the student left.
 The student will need to submitting extenuating circumstances following the examination.
-Where a student submits an Extenuating Circumstances Form for an examination they left due to illness, the examination mark will be recorded as zero.
+Where a student submits an extenuating circumstance form for an examination they left due to illness, the examination mark will be recorded as zero.
 Extenuating circumstances forms cannot be submitted for Referrals or Deferrals.

-MARKING AND FEEDBACK
+7. MARKING AND FEEDBACK

-- 6.1.1 The Partner Academic Contact will ensure that all staff responsible for teaching and/or assessment are able to demonstrate good practice in assessment and providing feedback, before they are involved in any assessment practices. - 6.1.2 The Partner Academic Contact will be responsible for ensuring that systems are in place for mark verification and second marking.
+- 7.1.1 The Partner Institution Academic Contact will ensure that all staff responsible for teaching and/or assessment are able to demonstrate good practice in assessment and providing feedback, before they are involved in any assessment practices. - 7.1.2 The Partner Institution Academic Contact will be responsible for ensuring that systems are in place for mark verification and second marking.
 In particular: - a) where there are multiple markers for the same assessment artefact, systems must be in place to ensure consistency and equality of marking. - b) where the assessment piece is not a physical artefact e.g. presentations, oral assessments, performances.

-6.2 ANONYMOUS MARKING
+7.2 ANONYMOUS MARKING

-- 6.2.1 The University supports a policy of anonymous marking of all assessments (i.e. the name of the student is masked from the marker). - 6.2.2 All assessments taken under examination conditions will be marked anonymously. - 6.2.3 Where assessments are conducted and marked using computer aided assessment software, anonymity is assumed. - 6.2.4 Wherever practicable, all non-examination assessments will be marked anonymously.
-The module coordinator must inform students whether or not "non-examination" assessments will be marked anonymously. - 6.2.5 Where it is impractical for anonymity to be maintained these assessments should be verified.
-If it is not practical to do this at the time, then consideration should be given to making a copy or recording. - 6.2.6 Examination answer books and coursework coversheets are provided with a fold-over adhesive flap.
+- 7.2.1 The University supports a policy of anonymous marking of all assessments (i.e. the name of the student is masked from the marker). - 7.2.2 All assessments taken under examination conditions will be marked anonymously. - 7.2.3 Where assessments are conducted and marked using computer aided assessment software, anonymity is assumed. - 7.2.4 Wherever practicable, all non-examination assessments will be marked anonymously.
+The module coordinator must inform students whether or not "non-examination" assessments will be marked anonymously. - 7.2.5 Examination answer books and coursework coversheets are provided with a fold-over adhesive flap.

-The students record their name on the top right-hand corner of and obscure this information by sealing the fold-over flap. - 6.2.7 Students must also identify themselves on the answer book or coversheet by means of their Student Number, which is on their Student Campus Card.
+The Students record their name on the top right-hand corner of and obscure this information by sealing the fold-over flap. - 7.2.6 Students must also identify themselves on the answer book or coversheet by means of their Student Number, which is on their Student Campus Card.

-6.3 MARKING SCHEME
+7.3 MARKING SCHEME